 Baby Bee Sweet Delight yarn is great to use for patterns that have a lot of texture; it highlights the textures without being stiff and rough.
 It might be a light/dk weight yarn, but don’t let that fool into thinking I’m not warm.
 I was surprised by the warmth of the baby blanket and the sweater.

 This yarn is super soft and a slightly silky, which you don’t really notice till you are working with it.
 It’s ever so slight silky texture, has cause keeping a consistent tension to be more difficult than usual.
 The spinning on this yarn is also a little loose than the majority of yarn I work with, causing a lot of splitting.
 I like to watch a movie, or sometimes chat with some while working on a simple pattern, but not with this yarn.
 I need to be paying more attention to my tension and watching for splitting, otherwise I end up with several stitches hanging on by one thread, and different sizes.

-This maybe a baby yarn, but don’t let that stop you from using on projects other than for baby.
-Although it does make marvelous baby dresses, blankets, hats, sweaters, lovies, socks and booties, it has many other possibilities too.
-The amazing sweater I made, which in an up coming Wonderland in Knots pattern, for one example, plus tops, hats, mittens, socks, slippers, scarves, home decor, pet sweater/collars, I could keep going.
+Baby Bee Sweet Delight may be a baby yarn, but don’t let that stop you from using on projects other than for the baby.
+Although it does make fabulous baby dresses, blankets, hats, sweaters, lovies, socks, and booties, it has many other possibilities too.
+The amazing sweater I made, which is an upcoming Wonderland in Knots pattern, for one example, plus tops, hats, mittens, socks, slippers, scarves, home decor, pet sweater/collars, I could keep going.